EdgeApp/yaob/README.md

 * Call `bridgifyClass` on a class constructor function.
 Any instances of this class will be bridgeable.
 * Call `bridgifyObject` directly on an object.
-* Put your base class in the `sharedClasses` object.
-All these classes are automatically bridgeable, even if they don't inherit from `Bridgeable`.

 You might use one of these other options if you don't control your class hierarchy, for instance.
 All the `Bridgeable` methods have standalone versions, so their functionality is available even if your class doesn't extend `Bridgeable`: